-Apr 09, 2020 Joe Kleiman Attractions, Business, COVID-19, Events, Features, Headlines, Museums, News, North America, People, World markets, Zoos & Aquariums Comments Off on Sustaining the mission: Zoos and aquariums in the age of COVID-19
+Apr 09, 2020 Joe Kleiman #81 COVID-19 and beyond, 2020, Attractions, Business, COVID-19, Current Issue, Events, Features, Headlines, Museums, North America, People, World markets, Zoos & Aquariums Comments Off on Sustaining the mission: Zoos and aquariums in the age of COVID-19

 With the COVID-19 pandemic shutting down attractions worldwide, operators have been faced with a tough decision – deciding what portions of their operations are necessary to maintain their facilities in preparation for an undetermined reopening.
 Zoos and aquariums have a special challenge in being responsible for thousands of animals reliant on human care.